 Walk 1: From Krakow there is also an included walking excursion.
 You travel by local bus for a 5-mile walk in the forested Ojcowski National Park, Poland’s smallest National Park, located 8 miles north of Krakow.
 Ascent and descent of 100m.

-Walk 2: You take the local bus to walk through a glacial valley (Malej Laki) to Kondracka Pass, at a height of 1580m.
-You descend the valley towards Zakopane.
-The walk is 7 miles with a climb and descent of 400m each.
+Walk 2: You take the local bus to walk through the Koscieliska Valley, Przyslop Mietusi Pass and Malej Laki Valley to the Grzybowiec Pass at a height of 1330m.
+You then walk down the Strazyska Valley to Zakopane.
+The walk is about 8 miles with ascent of 500m and descent of 400m.